camptocamp/c2cgeoportal/doc/integrator/mobile.rst

     See above to know about current limitations.

-One thing you will certainly need to the change is the build profile for OpenLayers.
-You will need to do that if you use ``OpenLayers.Layer.WMTS``, for example.
-For that edit the project's ``jsbuild/mobile.cfg`` file.
+One thing you will certainly need to change is the mobile build profile for OpenLayers.
+The file to edit is ``jsbuild/mobile.cfg``.
+For example you will replace ``OpenLayers/Layer/OSM.js`` by ``OpenLayers/Layer/WMTS.js`` if the base layers are all WMTS layers.
+You will also replace ``proj4js/lib/projCode/merc.js`` by ``EPSG21781.js`` if the map uses the Swiss projection.